cnk-digital-solutions/o-hierarchical-nav/README.md

 Known issues:

 * IE < 9 does't support the `<nav>` element.
 Products that need to support old IEs should use [HTML5Shiv](https://github.com/aFarkas/html5shiv) (note that it's bundled by default in [Modernizr](http://modernizr.com/).
-* IE 8 is slow to hide items that should collapse instantly.
-This affects usability in some cases where the navigation is complex and deep.

 ## Navigation